How it Works

 Multiplex and Scalable

-The multiple biosensors on a biochip is designed to deliver clinical results of a central laboratory at a point-of-care setting.
+The multiple biosensors on a biochip is designed to deliver clinical results of a central laboratory at a point of care (POC) setting.

 Each biochip is able to simultaneously detect and quantify multiple biomarkers.